PIETOOLS 2025: User Manual: PIESIM Demonstrations

-\end{matlab} Note that, since we are now simulating a PIE, initial conditions would have to be declared for the PIE state -- not for the DDE or PDE state.
-However, since we want to model the response to a zero initial state, we declare no initial conditions in this case, so that the initial state will default to zero.
-Finally, in order to simulate a PIE system, we must also specify how many state variables there are differentiable up to each order.
-In our case, each of our two DDE state $x_{1}(t),x_{2}(t)$ will introduce a corresponding fundamental state component $\mbf{x}_{1}(t,s),\mbf{x}_{2}(t,s)$ that is first-order differentiable with respect to $s$ (see also Sec.~\ref{sec:PDE_DDE_representation:DDEs}.
-Thus, we indicate that our system involves 2 first-order differentiable distributed state as \begin{matlab}
+\end{matlab} Note that, since we are now simulating a PIE, additional initial conditions would have to be declared for the distributed PIE states.
+However, since we want to model the response to a zero PIE initial state, we declare no extra initial conditions in this case, so that the PIE initial state will default to zero.
+Then, we can finally simulate the closed-loop response of the system using PIESIM as \begin{matlab}